jreich5/photo-showcase-node/README.md

 The pagination feature should have been de-prioritized in favor of more test coverage.

-### Bun is fast and cool but documentation and online resources are harder to find
+### Bun is awesome but cutting edge isn't always worth the risk

-Bun and Vite are FAST but searching for solutions takes time due to the newness of the technology.
+Bun is FAST but online examples are harder to find.
+The experiemental nature of the technology on Windows ultimately lead me to pivot back to Node.js.

 ### Mocking is hard

 Testing in React applications in general is a new challenge.
-I spent a log of time attempting to mock the API data coming from my useEffect hook and ultimately had to move on.
-If I had used a more established project setup using Jest, the existing resources online would have been more relevant.
+I spent a fair amount of time attempting to mock the API data coming from my useEffect hook.
+If I had used Jest from the beginning, the existing resources online would have been more relevant and simpler to implement.

-### Feature difficulty is hard to predict
+### Feature development challenge is hard to predict

-I labeled each planned features as either low | mid | high complexity, based on a combination of prior experience and prediction of the scope of the feature.
+I labeled each planned features as either "low", "mid" or "high" complexity, based on a combination of my prior experience and prediction of the scope of the feature.
 I found that I both undershot and overshot complexity for various features.